TRUST-FS: Tensorized Reliable Unsupervised Multi-View Feature Selection for Incomplete Data: Experiment

+$\bullet$ \textbf{GAWFS}\cite{GAWFS} uses non-negative matrix factorization and adaptive graph learning for data clustering, and identifies the most discriminative features through a feature weighting matrix.

-\textbf{Comparison Schemes.} Since some comparison methods require complete multi-view data and cannot be directly applied to incomplete datasets, we first impute missing values within each view using feature-wise mean imputation and then apply these methods.
+Since some comparison methods require complete multi-view data and cannot be directly applied to incomplete datasets, we first impute missing values within each view using feature-wise mean imputation and then apply these methods.
 For a fair comparison, all methods being compared are tuned using grid search to achieve optimal performance.
 In our proposed method, we search for $\gamma$ in $\{2, 3, 4, 5, 6, 7\}$, and $\lambda$ and $\tau$ in $\{10^{-3}, 10^{-2}, 10^{-1}, 1, 10^{1}, 10^{2}, 10^{3}\}$.
-Since determining the optimal number of selected features for a given dataset remains challenging~\cite{MFS-review}, we set the proportion of selected features to range from 10\% to 50\% in increments of 10\%.
-Following previous studies on MUFS~\cite{JMVFG,Zhang2024Scalable}, the quality of the selected features is evaluated using Clustering Accuracy (ACC) and Normalized Mutual Information (NMI). $K$-means clustering is repeated 20 times independently using the selected features, and the average ACC and NMI are reported.
-All experiments are conducted using MATLAB R2022b on a desktop equipped with an Intel Core i9-10900 CPU (2.80 GHz) and 64 GB of RAM.
+As determining the optimal number of selected features for a given dataset remains challenging~\cite{MFS-review,C2IMUFS}, we set the proportion of selected features to range from 10\% to 50\% in increments of 10\%.
+Then, $K$-means clustering is performed 20 times independently on the selected features, and the average results together with the standard deviations are reported.